 Russian Student Program

-The STARTALK Student Program, "Russian in the Sky and in Outer Space," aims to enroll 20 high school Russian heritage language students
+The STARTALK Student Program, "Russian in the Sky and in Outer Space," aims to enroll 20 high school and early college Russian heritage language students

 in a four-week intensive language program.
 The program combines the history of the most important events of space exploration with that of

 aircraft design and the language of science and technology.
 A content-based component STEM (Science, Technology, Engineering, and Mathematics)

 is woven into this program through a partnership with the Museum of Flight.
 Students’ various

 interests are further addressed by a range of projects above and beyond the STEM topics.

 - 5 UW credits by enrolling in RUSS 499 through the Slavic Department

 - 100 hours of total instructional content with emphasis on STEM (Science, Technology, Engineering, and Math)